MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/AmazonRedshift.md

    ![Enable AAD SSO for gateway.](./media/amazon-redshift/aad-sso-for-gateway.png)

-Once you've enabled Azure AD SSO for all data sources, then enable Azure AD SSO for Amazone Redshift:
+Once you've enabled Azure AD SSO for all data sources, then enable Azure AD SSO for Amazon Redshift:

 3. Also enable the **Redshift SSO** option.